mongodb/docs/source/includes/list-table-cluster-options.rst

      - The memory, storage, and IOPS specification for each data-bearing server [#data-bearing]_ for your |service| cluster.

+       .. include:: /includes/fact-instance-size-groupings.rst

-       Each instance size comes with a default set of resources, but you can customize the servers to meet your use case.
-You can modify the following; modifying the capacity and storage speed :ref:`affects the cost <instance-size-costs>`.
+       Each instance size comes with a default set of resources, but you can modify the following:

        - :guilabel:`Custom Storage Capacity`: The size of the server root volume.
+Changes to storage capacity affects :ref:`cost
+         <instance-size-costs>`.

        - :guilabel:`Custom Storage Speed`: The input/output operations
          per second (IOPS) the system can perform.
+Changes to storage speed affects :ref:`cost <instance-size-costs>`.

        - :guilabel:`Use encrypted storage volumes`: Encrypts root volume using Amazon EBS encryption for data at rest inside the